sarahmnelson/profile-hyde/resume.md

 ### Education
 #### University of Iowa

-Bachelor of Arts in Journalism and Mass Communication, English Minor, Fundraising & Philanthropy Communication Certificate *anticipated May 2017*
+ Bachelor of Arts in Journalism and Mass Communication *anticipated May 2017* English Minor,
+ Fundraising & Philanthropy Communication Certificate